-- Grayson College offers a wide selection of courses to Dual Credit / Concurrent students at many locations and in a number of formats.
+- 1. Grayson College offers a wide selection of courses to Dual Credit / Concurrent students at numerous locations and in a number of formats.
 Students must consult with their high school counselor about which subjects are available and most appropriate to fulfill high school graduation requirements, as well as their major/postsecondary goal after graduating high school.
 The most common subjects have been English, Government, History, Fine Arts, Speech, Economics, Math, Sciences, and Career Technical areas.
-Area superintendents and counselors work with the Director of Academic and CTE Dual Credit to develop all Dual Credit / Concurrent offerings on high school campuses. - 2.
+Area high school administrators, primarily the counselors, work with the Director of Academic and CTE Dual Credit to develop all Dual Credit / Concurrent offerings on high school campuses. - 2.
 Courses approved for dual credit / concurrent for a high school student must be applicable to a college or university certificate or degree (see Appendix A). - 3.
 State Funding Limitations: Grayson College will not enroll high school students in courses that are not eligible for state funding.
-The State of Texas will only fund dual credit / concurrent courses that are: Core Curriculum or Forcign Language or Career/Technical/Workforce courses.
+The State of Texas will only fund dual credit / concurrent courses that are: Core Curriculum or Foreign Language or Career / Technical / Workforce courses.
 Academic transfer courses that are approved as part of Fields of Study are also funded.
-Dual credit/Concurrent courses shall be composed of dual credit / concurrent students only or of dual and college credit students.
-Exceptions which include high school credit-only students, may be allowed only if the high school credit-only students are College Board Advanced Placement students or if the course is a career and technology/college workforce education course and the high school credit-only students are earning articulated college credit.
+Dual credit / Concurrent courses shall be composed of only dual credit / concurrent students or a combination of dual credit and traditional college students.
+Exceptions which include high school credit-only students, may be allowed only if the high school credit-only students are College Board Advanced Placement students or if the course is a career and technology / college workforce education course and the high school credit-only students are earning articulated college credit.